Sign Up

 According to Gartner, organizations with mature IAM programs experience 50% fewer security incidents related to access control.

 Service accounts, API keys, machine identities, and automated workflows have exploded.
 In many organizations, non-human identities outnumber human users 10:1, yet they're often unmanaged and over-privileged.
+These identities represent a massive blind spot that traditional access control solutions weren't designed to address.

 Modern identity and access management tools must generate audit-ready reports that prove compliance across all connected systems.